hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend.html.md

 on `bindpass`.
 Changing the values, however, _will_ overwrite the previously stored values.

-## Attribute Reference
+## Attributes Reference

-No additional attributes are exposed by this resource.
+In addition to the fields above, the following attributes are exported:

+* `accessor` - The accessor for this auth mount.